developer-ranavishal/demo_repo/README.md

 # for bold texts
 // for Single Line comments
 /*  for multiple line comments
+  *   add something
+ */
+keep letter format bold to the plain text

 <!-- comments in xml -->